A sample of projects I've helped deliver in recent years.

 Report Management Information, Crown Commercial Service

-I joined this troubled project as tech lead to help get it shipped.
+I joined this troubled project to replace a legacy system that is used by suppliers to report sales made to public sector organisations in the UK.
 The project had a small team, considerable scope and an ambitious delivery schedule.
-On top of that a complicated upfront architectural design was having a big impact on the team’s ability to deliver.
-Over the course of several months I was able to work with the team to adjust the scope, simplify the architecture, and successfully deliver the project.
+On top of that a complicated upfront architectural design was hampering the team’s ability to deliver.
+Over the course of several months I was able to drive the effort to manage the scope, phase the delivery, simplify the architecture and successfully deliver the replacement system.